menu iconknow your dna logosearch icon

 Other names: Inherited congenital cataract

 Inherited cataracts account for 8.3% to 25% of all congenital cataracts.
-About 70% of cases are isolated cataracts while 30% of inherited cataracts occur with other eye disorders or diseases.6
+About 70% of cases are isolated cataracts while 30% of inherited nuclear cataracts occur with other eye disorders or diseases.6

 Eye lens mutations cause most cataracts that are present at birth.
 These mutations can cause inborn cataracts on both eyes (bilateral) or just on one eye (unilateral).